 NIOSH Safety and Health Topic: Respirators

-National Institiue for Occupational Safety and Health.
+National Institute for Occupational Safety and Health.
 Attention: Non-MDH link

-- A respirator is a protective facepiece, hood or helment that is designed to reduce the exposure of the wearer to airborne hazards by filtering sub-micron aerosols.
+- A respirator is a protective face piece, hood or helmet that is designed to reduce the exposure of the wearer to airborne hazards by filtering sub-micron aerosols.

 - Components of Personal Protective Equipment (PPE): Respirators

 - All respirators have limitations:

 - The 1994 CDC Guidelines for Preventing the Transmission of Mycobacterium tuberculosis in Health-Care Facilities specify the following criteria for respirators for exposure to TB:

 - Ability to filter 1 micron in size in the unloaded state with a filter efficiency greater than 95%.

 - Ability to be qualitatively or quantitatively fit tested in a reliable way to obtain face-seal leakage of less than 10%.